Alicepinch/bakemyday/TESTING.md

 - As a shopper on bakemyday I would like to be able to view my order history after placing an order
     - If a shopper has decided to create an account then their order history will be saved automatically to their profile
 - As a shopper on bakemyday I would like to be able to checkout safe and secure
-    - When a shopper checks out they are using Stripe which allows safe and efficient processing of funds.
+    - When a shopper checks out they are using Stripe which allows safe and efficient processing of funds
+- As a shopper on bakemyday I would like to be able to contact the owner incase of any questions
+    - A user can contact the site owner by navigating to the contact link at the bottom of the page and submitting the form

 ### Site User